qcxc123/EE4705_Project_2_group_9/README.md

 ## Datasets
 ### RetGen
-The dataset used in RetGen fine-tuning can be downloaded here (to be added).
-Place these in RetGen/data.
+The formatted arXiv dataset used in RetGen fine-tuning can be downloaded here (to be added).
+This was formatted from the raw released arXiv data.
+Download the Wiki data from the [RetGen repo](https://github.com/dreasysnail/RetGen).
+Place the datasets in RetGen/data.

 ### Rasa
 1. The .yml data used in Rasa training can be found in Rasa/data.
 Note that the data labels must also be indicated in Rasa/domain.yml.